asr/apia/README.md

 * Modified version of Agda

-  We have modified the development version of Agda in order to handle the new built-in ATP pragma.
+  We have modified the development version of Agda in order to handle the new built-in ATP-pragma.
 This modified version of Agda is required by the Apia program.

 * ATPs